an-ciobanu/hr-mvp/README.md

 - Coworker role is now computed (same manager_id) rather than stored - cleaner RBAC logic
 - Created helper views (`coworkers`, `direct_reports`) to simplify common RBAC queries
 - JSONB fields for flexible emergency contacts and salary data structure
+- Added admin user that will be able to add employees into the database

 **If we had more time**